Scullin

 Scullin's population is younger than the national pattern

-Scullin's median age is 35 years, matching the Australian Capital Territory figure but lower than Australia's 38 years.
+Scullin's median age is 35, matching the Australian Capital Territory figure but lower than Australia's 38 years.
 Compared to the Australian Capital Territory, Scullin has a higher proportion of residents aged 5-14 (14.2%) but fewer residents aged 15-24 (11.4%).
-Between the 2021 Census and the present, the 5-14 age group increased from 13.1% to 14.2%, while the 45-54 cohort decreased from 12.6% to 11.2% and the 65-74 group fell from 7.8% to 6.5%.
-By 2041, Scullin's population is projected to see significant demographic shifts, with the 85+ age cohort showing the strongest growth at 51%, adding 27 residents to reach a total of 82.
-The population aged 65 and older is expected to represent 89% of this growth, while the 55-64 and 75-84 cohorts are projected to experience population declines.
+Between the 2021 Census and present, the 5-14 age group has increased from 13.1% to 14.2%.
+Conversely, the 45-54 cohort has decreased from 12.6% to 11.2%, and the 65-74 cohort has dropped from 7.8% to 6.5%.
+By 2041, Scullin's population is projected to see significant demographic changes.
+The 85+ cohort is expected to grow by 51%, adding 27 residents to reach 82.
+Residents aged 65 and older are anticipated to represent 89% of the growth.
+Meanwhile, the 55-64 and 75-84 cohorts are projected to experience population declines.

 Frequently Asked Questions - Age